pelagios/recogito2/README.md

 If you stick with the default settings, Recogito will automatically create an SQLite database, so there's nothing you need to do.
 However, we recommend a PostgreSQL DB for production use.

+## Current TODOs

+* In UserService, we should use Play's cache to buffer user lookups to the DB.
+* Is MD5 the right algo for password hashing?
+Probably not - change!